 In the state of South Carolina, spending on higher education has gone up dramatically in the last five years and the students are the ones reaping the benefits.
 There are nearly 30 schools that offer a variety of different psychology degree programs and many of those are outside the capital city of Columbia.
 The biggest name amongst those schools is Clemson University which, along with Bob Jones University, Wofford College, and Converse College, offers doctoral degrees in psychology as well as a host of other undergraduate and graduate degrees.
 College of Charleston is another well-known school in South Carolina that offers undergraduate and graduate work in psychology and The Citadel, the University of South Carolina – Upstate, and Winthrop University aren't far behind when it comes to breadth and reputation of psychology degree programs.

 Columbia is the capital of South Carolina and it is also home to the largest collection of colleges and universities that offer psychology degrees in the state.
 There are five schools in the city that offer psychology degree programs with the University of South Carolina – Columbia being far and away the largest and best-recognized.
 The University of South Carolina offers an expansive list of psychology degree options and also produces the most graduates with psychology degrees by a wide margin.
 The other schools in the city are Columbia International University, Columbia College, and Benedict College.
 All of those schools offer a variety of psychology degree programs, albeit on a much smaller scale than the state’s flagship university.

 Columbia is also home to the state’s largest population of psychology professionals.
-According to the United States Bureau of Labor Statistics, there were 180 psychologists employed in the Columbia area as of May 2014.
-The annual median salary for these psychology professionals was $66,090, which is significantly higher than that for the average city in the United States.
+According to the United States Bureau of Labor Statistics, there were 320 psychologists employed in the Columbia area as of May 2022.
+The annual average salary for these psychology professionals ranged between $54,440 and $87,630 depending on specialty.